b-m-f/wired/README.md

   -V, --version                    Print version

 ```
-All configs will be inside an output directory called `CONFIG_FILE`.
+All configs will be inside an output directory called **the same as the config file, but without** `.toml`.
 In order to keep the Keys and IPs the same over consecutive executions make sure that the `CONFIG_FILE.toml` and output directory stay together.

 # Config file